Inuyashiki has the propensity to be great. But it’s finding an enemy in its own villain.

 But just because the progression is clear, doesn’t mean it’s good.

-Inuyashiki: Grandfather, Office Worker, Hero
+Inuyashiki: Father, Office Worker, Hero

-A man at odds with his own life, when we meet Inuyashiki he’s moving his daughter and her bratty kids into a new house.
+A man at odds with his own life, when we meet Inuyashiki he’s moving his wife and bratty kids into a new house.
 His work life is unfulfilling, and his recent back pain is the result of stomach cancer.
 The only affection in his life is a Shiba Inu he recently found in a box.

 Following his diagnosis, he finds himself crying in the park one evening.
 He’s killed accidentally by aliens (or beings from another plane, it’s never made clear).
 But the next morning he wakes up and goes about his life.
 Only after a doctor’s checkup does he discover he’s not as he once was.